darktable-org/dtdocs/content/preferences-settings/darkroom.md

 position of the image information line
 : Choose the darkroom panel in which the [image information line](../module-reference/utility-modules/darkroom/image-info-line.md) is displayed.
 Choose between “top left” “top right” “top center” “bottom” and “hidden” (default "bottom").

-show module groups and/or search text entry
-: Controls how [processing modules](../module-reference/processing-modules) can be searched and grouped.
-You can choose between “show search text” “show groups” and “show both” (default "show both").
-See [searching for and grouping modules](../darkroom/interacting-with-modules/search-and-group.md). (need a restart)

 sort built-in presets first
 : Choose how the presets menu is sorted for processing modules.
 If this option is enabled, built-in presets are shown first.
 If the option is disabled, user presets are shown first (default on).